-The current statutory debt limit was temporarily suspended in 2019, but the suspension period expired on July 31, 2021.
-The U.S. Treasury used what it calls “extraordinary measures” to meet its obligations for another few months but warned that it would run out sometime in October unless the ceiling is raised or suspended once more.
-In mid October, Congress instead passed legislation raising the debt limit just enough to enable the government to pay its bills through December 3.
-While there’s very little likelihood of the United States defaulting on its obligations, it's possible that political brinkmanship will unnerve financial markets between now and when the issue is addressed.
+Sometimes, when it rains, it pours.
+That seems to apply now in the early days of 2023, with the looming risk of recession, heightened geopolitical risk, and a protracted outlook for higher inflation now getting the added bonus of brinkmanship in the U.S. House of Representatives over raising the debt ceiling.
+The U.S. Treasury has once again embarked on what it calls “extraordinary measures” to meet its obligations for another few months but warned that it would run out sometime toward midyear 2023 unless the ceiling is raised or suspended once more.
+While we think there’s very little likelihood of the United States defaulting on its obligations, it's possible that political gridlock will unnerve financial markets between now and when the issue is addressed.

 A century of political wrangling